citizenfx/fivem-docs/content/docs/scripting-manual/introduction/creating-your-first-script-csharp.md

 ```
 To start, we see a call to a function.
 We did not define that function.
 Well, _we_ (as in, the FiveM team) did, but not when guiding you, the reader, through this wondrously written marvel of a guide.
 That means it must come from somewhere else!

-And, guess what, it's actually {{<native_link "REGISTER_COMMAND">}}!
+And, guess what, it's actually {{% native_link "REGISTER_COMMAND" %}}!
 Click that link, and you'll be led to the documentation for this native.
 It looks a bit like this:

 ```c
 // 0x5fa79b0f